Dhairya3391/wallpaper-analyzerV2/README.md

 - Flask team for the web framework
 - OpenCV and scikit-image teams for image processing capabilities

+## 📝 Legacy HTML UI (index.html)

+- The file `index.html` is provided as a backup, legacy UI for users who do not wish to use the Next.js frontend.
+- It no longer supports real-time progress updates (Socket.IO) and only interacts with the backend via REST API endpoints.
+- For the best experience, use the Next.js frontend in the `frontend/` directory.

 ---

 Made with Passion by Dhairya